 This piece acts as a complete reference guide to the types of content at your disposal for constructing the content strategy for your online store.
-Each entry includes a description, a list of advantages, some best practices, and a telltale example.Think of this guide as a quick-reference catalogue for different types of content, to help make sure you always make the best choice for whatever your content strategy calls for.
+Each entry includes a description, a list of advantages, some best practices, and a telltale example.Think of this guide as a quick-reference catalog for different types of content, to help make sure you always make the best choice for whatever your content strategy calls for.

 - #1.
 Blogs and Articles

 - #5.
 Social Media